Q: How important is it that a student take AP® courses?

 Q: Transcripts usually just list courses with their final letter grade.
 What if I need a detailed grade report for AP® Chemistry in addition to the transcript?

-A: If requested, we will be happy to provide detailed grade reports as further proof of your accomplishments.
-Your Semester 1 (mid-term) report will list all of your assignments (homework, tests, quizzes and labs) with their numeric score and the semester grade.
+A: We do provide detailed grade reports as further proof of your accomplishments.
+Your Semester 1 (mid-term) report and Semester 2 report will list all of your assignments (homework, tests, quizzes and labs) with their numeric score and the semester grade.
 At the end of the year, you will be able to request a comprehensive grade report that includes your work for Semester 1, Semester 2, Final Exam, and Final Course Grade.